webplatform/docs/apis/webrtc/index.md

 standardization_status: 'W3C Working Draft'
 summary: 'Enables real-time communication across the web.'
 tags:
+  - API_Listings
-  0: API
+  - API
-  1: Listings
-  3: WebRTC
+  - WebRTC
 uri: apis/webrtc

 ---
 ## Summary

 Enables real-time communication across the web.

-API Name
-:   Summary

 [MediaStream](/apis/webrtc/MediaStream)
 :   The MediaStream interface of the **WebRTC** API describes a stream of audio or video data.
 A MediaStream object represents a linear, potentially infinite timeline.
 It is not preloadable, nor is it seekable.